xiangzhou/xiangzhou.github.io/_pages/software.md

 ECCO is computationally efficient approach for determining the optimal number of PEER factors for eQTL mapping analysis.
 ECCO requires the availability of an outcome phenotype in addition to the usual genotype and expression data required for eQTL mapping studies.
 With the outcome phenotype, ECCO estimates the gene expression effect on the phenotype for one gene at a time through two different analyses: a differential expression regression analysis and a Mendelian randomization (MR) analysis.
 By computing and examining the correlation between the estimated effect sizes from the two different analyses, ECCO can subsequently determine the optimal number of PEER factors for eQTL mapping analysis.

 * The package, along with its GTEx eQTL mapping results, is currently available on <a href="https://github.com/fanyue322/ECCO">github</a>.
-* Scripts to reproduce all results in the manuscript are also available at <a href="https://github.com/fanyue322/ECCOreproduce">github</a>.
+* Scripts to reproduce all results in the manuscript are available at <a href="https://github.com/fanyue322/ECCOreproduce">here</a>.
 * Citation: Fan Yue, Huanhuan Zhu, Yanyi Song, Qinke Peng and Xiang Zhou (2021).
 Efficient and effective control of confounding in eQTL mapping studies through joint differential expression and Mendelian randomization analyses.
 Bioinformatics.
 37: 296–302.
 * Contact <a href="mailto:xafanyue@stu.xjtu.edu.cn">Yue Fan</a> with any questions, comments, or bugs reports.